Enerccio/SLT/README.md

 * [ ] Automatic download of lisp interpret and quicklisp
 * [ ] Different lisp interpreter support
 * [ ] Remote connections to interpreters
+* [ ] Rewrite everything into ABCL just for purity sake lol

 ## License